bcit-ci/CodeIgniter/readme.rst

 Server Requirements
 *******************

--  PHP version 5.2.4 or newer.
+-  PHP version 5.3.3 at minimum, but 5.3.23 or newer is recommended.

+CodeIgniter is tested on PHP 5.4, 5.5, 5.6 and the latest version of HHVM.
+Use the latest stable version you can for drastically increased performance and security.

 ************
 Installation